nagydani/seedling/syntax/EXAMPLE01.md

 Note that the input type of the first inner function and the output type of the second inner function are omitted as are their effects.
-However, unlike the first example, this is not because they don't have them, but because they are not interesting: Different types would satisfy the specification and it is really not important where and how unused values are eventually dropped.
+However, unlike the first example, this is not because they don't have them, but because they are implicit.
+Different types would satisfy the specification and it is really not important where and how unused values are eventually dropped.
 We may give different objectives to the Seedling compiler about optimizing for speed, stack space, energy efficiency,